Meet Our Directors

 Stacey’s involvement in gymnastics began in 1976 after the Montreal Olympics and watching Nadia Comaneci earn the first perfect 10.
 She has been involved in all aspects of gymnastics—as a competitor, coach, judge, and even an organizer.
 She earned a degree from Middlebury College in International Politics and Economics with minors in Spanish and Russian.
 Following her college graduation, Stacey lived in Russia for two years, and she then moved back to the states to work for the 1996 Olympics as Assistant Housing Manager for the Olympic Village.
 She joined the MJCCA in February 2014 and currently lives in Dunwoody with her husband, their two children, and her dog named Nelson.

-Allye is excited to be entering her seventh year of camp here at the MJCCA.
+Allye is excited to be entering her eighth year of camp here at the MJCCA.
 A native of Roswell, GA, Allye has been coaching gymnastics for 14 years, beginning in high school.
 She has worked at gyms in Roswell and Athens, where she graduated from the University of Georgia with a degree in Public Health.
 She has also lived in Charleston, SC, where she worked for the city of Charleston’s employee wellness division.
 Allye started coaching at the MJCCA in 2011 and became the Assistant Gymnastics Director in January 2014.
 She feels very fortunate to be part of such a wonderful community and is looking forward to another great summer at the MJCCA!

 Adam was born and raised in Charlotte, NC.
 As a junior tennis player, he was ranked in the state’s Boys 18U Top 10.
 He won the NC State High School Doubles Championship in 1974 and 1975, and he played Division 1 Tennis at NC State University from 1975-1977.
 Adam joined the MJCCA staff as a Tennis Professional in 2013, and two years later he was promoted to Director of Tennis.
 Before working at the JCC, he was a Head Tennis Professional for the PGA Tour Superstores in Atlanta, and he owned and operated The Packaging Store in Dunwoody, which specialized in shipping furniture, fine art, and antiques.
 Adam is USPTA and USPTR certified, a gold member of the Wilson Advisory Staff, and a member of the GPTA.
 In his spare time, he enjoys playing competitive tennis and going to the movies.